 The Summer Music Academy provides exciting opportunities for all students, from the young instrumentalist to the advanced player.
 Daily group lessons on all wind and percussion instruments are complemented by full band rehearsals.
 Several levels of concert bands ensure that you receive a challenging and rewarding experience.
 Experienced players will also have opportunity to play in small chamber groups and/or prepare solo work with a collaborative pianist.
 The week concludes with a final concert on Sunday afternoon that is open to family, friends, and the public.

-Beginners will not be required to do a placement audition, but will meet for their first class at this time.
+Group 1 (These campers will not do band placement auditions, but will meet for their first class):

 Is your instrument new to you?
 The Beginner Band is a great place to start.
 You will begin with the basics of music and by the end of the week, you will be playing with an entire band.